andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 LM is a fragment assembler, which means it produces object files or flat human-readable assembly.
 For this lesson we will be producing human-readable assembly files.

+### Prerequisites

+LM currently only supports x86-64 Linux platform.
+So you will need access to a Linux box to complete the tutorial.

 ### Desired Output

 The goal of this project will be to produce the following file: